dimi-lab/dimi-lab.github.io/README.md

 ./dimi-lab.github.io/_data/orcid.yaml
 ```
 The GitHub Pages bot will automatically fetch your publications online and add to "_data/citations.yaml".
-Please note, don't edit this "citations.yaml" directly.
-It will be refreshed biweekly.
+So, please don't edit this "citations.yaml" directly, as your modifications will be overwritten in no time.

 If you are interested in how this happens, please read python code in "./dimi-lab.github.io/_cite".